VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

+Building upon the previous experiment, we further reduce the attacker's knowledge and assume that the attacker only has partial knowledge about the training set of the victim and its underlying distribution.
+In general, the adversary uses their knowledge about the training data to (1) perform the ratio analysis (see Section~\ref{sec:method}) and (2) train surrogate networks for the poison crafting step.
+Note that for this experiment we continue to use an unknown victim's model architecture.

-For the experiments in Table~\ref{table:exp:diffVictimTrainingSets}, we restrict the adversary to use only 50\,\% of the speakers of the TIDIGITS training set (Split 1, 56 speakers).
-Similar to the previous experiment, we evaluate a victim with different training parameters and network architecture (\netThreeLayer{}) compared to the attacker settings.
-However, this time, we used two different training sets for the training of the victim's network; (2) training samples from the remaining 56 speakers (Split 2), and (1) the entire training set (Split 1+2).
-For both cases we have used the same poisoned data.
+For the experiment, we divide the training data into two subsets with disjoint sets of 56 speakers each.
+We restrict the adversary to access only the first subset (Split 1, 56 speakers).
+For the victim, we consider two different scenarios: (1) training samples only from the second subset (Split 2, 0\,\% overlap), and (2) the entire training set (Split 1+2, 50\,\% overlap).
+Similar to the previous experiment, we evaluate a victim with different training parameters and network architecture (\netThreeLayer{}).
+As the poison samples only depend on Split 1, we use the same data for both cases.